lukejoliat/recipes/README.md

-# Single Page Application
+# Recipes Application

-This is a project demo that uses Vanilla JS to build a Single Page Application.
+This is a project demo that uses Vanilla JS and web components to build a Single Page Application.